cdelzotti/LINFO2142-project-2021/tstat/software.rst

 Hardware
 ~~~~~

 For this project, we had at our disposal a Turris Router.
 This router allows connections through SSH in order to run software on it.
-The main advantage of this is the reduced cost of monitoring, as we can observe traffic on router directly instead of monitoring each computer and compile data afterwards.
-We mainly used this router to run *tstat* [1]_ and *rrdtool* [2]_ .
+The main advantage is the reduced cost of monitoring, as we can observe traffic on router directly instead of monitoring each computer and compiling data afterwards.
+This router was mainly used to run *tstat* [1]_ and *rrdtool* [2]_.

 ..
 [1] https://tstat.polito.it/software.php